 Francis Vérillaud joined Institut Montaigne in order to support its internationalization and its integration into the circle of world-renowned think tanks.
 He worked at Sciences Po where he was Director of international affairs and exchanges from 1995 onwards.
 Before coming to Sciences Po, Francis held several positions in the French Ministry of Foreign Affairs, including postings in Washington and Santiago, Chile.

-Helmut K. Anheier is Professor of Sociology at the Hertie School of Governance.
+Helmut K. Anheier is Professor of Sociology at the Hertie School.
 He served as President of the Hertie School from 2009 to 2018.
 His research centres on indicator systems, social innovation, culture, philanthropy, and organisational studies.
 Anheier is the principal academic lead of the Hertie School's annual Governance Report (Oxford University Press).

 Marc-Olivier Padis is the head of the Studies Department and of International Relationships of the think tank Terra Nova.
 He was editor-in-chief and director of the magazine Esprit (1993-2016).

 Jean-Paul Tran Thiet is a French lawyer and has held top-ranking positions as an advisor and a negotiator in both Paris and Brussels, including advisor to the private office of the vice-president of the European Commission, head of department at the SGAE, general secretariat for European Affairs, co-director of the private office of two ministers in charge of European affairs, and special advisor of the French prime minister.
 His latest publication "saving the right to asylum" is a joint product of Institut Montaigne and Terra Nova, two prominent French think tanks.

 Fanny Thornton is Assistant Professor in Law at the School of Law and Justice at the University of Canberra in Australia.
 She holds a PhD in Public International Law from the Australian National University and is the author of a recent book with Oxford University Press entitled Climate Change and People on the Move: International Law and Justice.

-Michaela Kreyenfeld is Professor of Sociology at the Hertie School of Governance.
+Michaela Kreyenfeld is Professor of Sociology at the Hertie School.
 She also serves as PhD Director at the Hertie School.
 Her research focuses on family behaviour, life course analysis, social policy and migration.

 About the Dahrendorf Forum